willianpc/webassembly/README.md

 ## Browser compatibility

-From my tests, the following browsers worked:
+From my tests, the following browsers are currently supported:

- * Firefox (Linux Mint, Windows 10 and Android)
+ * Firefox 52 (Linux Mint, Windows 10, Mac and Android)
- * Google Chrome (Linux Mint)
+ * Google Chrome 57 (Linux Mint and Mac)

 If you happen to test this in another browsers, please let me know: o.chambs@gmail.com